BlueFootedBird/SlackC2/README.md

 # Why Slack C2
-This project was designed to be a proof of concept/training ground for me to test the things I was learning in SEC670, MalDev academy, and others.
+This project was designed as a proof of concept/training ground for me to test the concepts I was learning in SEC670, MalDev Academy, and other sources.

 ![SlackC2](images/SlackC2.png)

+# How can I test it?
+You'll need to create a Slack App and assign OAuth tokens.
+I didn't do anything too fancy, and I just hardcoded my bot token in the implant located in the `Config.c`.
+You'll also need to assign the proper permissions on your bot token, like channel:read, etc. You can find more information on Slack's API documentation.

 # Lessons Learned
+These are simply my thoughts, observations, and struggles as I went through this process.

 - Using a 3rd party platform for C2 can impose certain limitations